ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 4. Create the conda environment that SHARPy will use:
     ```bash
     cd sharpy/utils
-    conda env create -f environment_new.yml
+    conda env create -f environment.yml
     cd ../..
     ```
     This should take approximately 15 minutes to complete (Tested on Ubuntu 22.04.1).
-We also provide a lightweight environment with the minimum required dependencies.
-If you'd like to use it, create the conda environment using `environment_minimal.yml`.

 5. Activate the `sharpy` conda environment:
     ```bash